joramvd/tfdecomp/README.txt

-This repository contains Matlab code for decomposing raw EEG data into time-frequency resolved data.
+This repository contains Matlab code for decomposing raw EEG data into time-frequency power and/or other metrics like inter-trial and inter-site phase clustering.

 Input is a cfg structure with ingredients, and a eegdat cell array of n conditions, each with a channel-time-trial matrix.